 Muslims also say Islamic greetings at the end of praying.
 It is called “Taslim”, the last pillar of prayer.

-You should respond to Salaam alaikum by saying:” Wa Alaykum As-salam Warahmatullahi Wabaraktuh” “وعليكم السلام ورحمة الله وبركاته”, which means:” May peace be upon and the mercy and blessings of Allah”.
+You should respond to Salaam alaikum by saying:” wa alaikum salaam Warahmatullahi Wabaraktuh” “وعليكم السلام ورحمة الله وبركاته”, which means:” May peace be upon and the mercy and blessings of Allah”.

 According to the prophetic narration, Abu Huraira reported that prophet Muhammed (PBUH) said:” The rider should first greet the pedestrian, and the pedestrian the one who is seated, and a small group should greet a larger group (with As-Salam-u-‘Alaikum)”.